Class 10 Exam > Class 10 Notes > English Class 10 > NCERT Solutions: Nelson Mandela - Long Walk to Freedom

 Q1.
 Why did such a large number of international leaders attend the inauguration?
 What did it signify the triumph of?

-Ans: The presence of a large number of international leaders was a gesture of solidarity from the international community to the idea of the end of apartheid.
-It signified the triumph of good over evil, the triumph of the idea of a tolerant society without any discrimination.
+Ans: To be the part of the inauguration, international leaders showed a gesture of solidarity from international community to the idea of end of apartheid.
+It was the significance of the victory of good over evil and triumph of a tolerant society without any discrimination.

 Q2.
 What does Mandela mean when he says he is “simply the sum of all those African patriots” who had gone before him?